ajsnow/Forthwith/README.md

 Do you love the expressivity and speed of Swift, but long for the ability to express computation as untyped operations upon an implicitly passed stack?

 No?
-Well, the rest of this pitch was predicated on your giving a rather enthusiastic "Yes!" to that.
+Uh, well, the rest of this pitch was predicated on your giving a rather enthusiastic "Yes!" to that.
 So let's just pretend you did.

 ## Introduction to Forth